-Along with the Saavan month, Mahar Shivratri brings another major reason to worship Lord Shiva and get relief from all the obstacles and issues in personal, professional and well being.
-Performing Rudrabhishek, especially on the day of Mahashivratri destroy all kind of negativity from your life and also enhance all round prosperity and happiness in life by the powerful blessings of lord Shiva.
+Saavan month is the most auspicious month to worship Lord Shiva and get relief from all the obstacles and issues in personal, professional and financial aspect of life.
+Performing Rudrabhishek, in Shravan destroy all kind of negativity from your life and also enhance all-round prosperity and happiness in life by the powerful blessings of Lord Shiva.